Aleister Crowley: Tunisia, Paris, and London: 1923–1929

 In December 1928 Crowley met the Nicaraguan Maria Teresa Sanchez (Maria Teresa Ferrari de Miramar).
 Crowley was deported from France by the authorities, who disliked his reputation and feared that he was a German agent.
 So that she could join him in Britain, Crowley married Sanchez in August 1929.
 Now based in London, Mandrake Press agreed to publish his autobiography in a limited edition six-volume set, also publishing his novel Moonchild and book of short stories The Stratagem.
 Mandrake went into liquidation in November 1930, before the entirety of Crowley's Confessions could be published.
-Mandrake's owner P.R.
-Stephenson meanwhile wrote The Legend of Aleister Crowley, an analysis of the media coverage surrounding him.
+Mandrake's owner P. R. Stephensen meanwhile wrote The Legend of Aleister Crowley, an analysis of the media coverage surrounding him.

 Berlin and London: 1930–1938

 In April 1930, Crowley moved to Berlin, where he took Hanni Jaegar as his magical partner; the relationship was troubled.
 In September he went to Lisbon in Portugal to meet the poet Fernando Pessoa.
 There, he decided to fake his own death, doing so with Pessoa's help at the Boca do Inferno rock formation.
 He then returned to Berlin, where he reappeared three weeks later at the opening of his art exhibition at the Gallery Neumann-Nierendorf.
 Crowley's paintings fitted with the fashion for German Expressionism; few of them sold, but the press reports were largely favourable.
 In August 1931, he took Bertha Busch as his new lover; they had a violent relationship, and often physically assaulted one another.
 He continued to have affairs with both men and women while in the city, and met with famous people like Aldous Huxley and Alfred Adler.
 After befriending him, in January 1932 he took the communist Gerald Hamilton as a lodger, through whom he was introduced to many figures within the Berlin far left; it is possible that he was operating as a spy for British intelligence at this time, monitoring the communist movement.